 Stress tests are performed on a regular basis as part of the company's routine risk management processes and the company conducts tailored stress tests on an ad hoc basis in response to market developments.
-Stress tests are conducted jointly with the company's market and liquidity risk functions.
+The company also performs stress tests that are designed to ensure a comprehensive analysis of its vulnerabilities and idiosyncratic risks combining financial and non-financial risks, including, but not limited to, credit, market, liquidity and funding, operational and compliance, strategic, systemic and emerging risks into a single combined scenario.

-The company's potential credit exposure and stress testing models, and any changes to such models or assumptions, are reviewed by Model Risk Management.
-See "Model Risk Management" for further information about the review and validation of these models.
+The company's potential credit exposure and stress testing models, and any changes to such models or assumptions, are independently reviewed, validated and approved by Model Risk Management.
+See "Model Risk Management" for further information.